Begin Your Journey to Weight Loss

 Thinking of Weight Loss Surgery – Think NJ Bariatric Institute

-If you’re thinking about weight loss surgery, such as Gastric Band (LAP-BAND or REALIZE BAND), Gastric Sleeve, Gastric Bypass or bariatric revision surgery, or are interested in a non-surgical weight loss option starting here is an important first step.
+If you’re thinking about weight loss surgery, such as Gastric Band (LAP-BAND), Gastric Sleeve, Gastric Bypass or bariatric revision surgery, or are interested in a non-surgical weight loss option starting here is an important first step.

 Start by reviewing our online surgical weight loss seminar, weight loss surgery options, electronic forms and prepared laboratory paperwork, all of which can be accessed from this website.
 Explore our special Easy Pass program, which will get you preparing for weight loss surgery in no time.
 Once all of our simple steps are completed and confirmed, signing up for your first office consult will get you on the fast-track to real weight loss results.

 Discover how a Navy Veteran, a Stanford Nurse, and a former NFL player used weight loss surgery to overcome their struggles with obesity.

 This video is published by the American Society for Metabolic and Bariatric Surgery.

 Bariatric surgery improved overall status of non-alcoholic fatty liver disease (NAFLD) among patients with obesity and showed a potential... read more

 (Reuters, Los Angeles Times) A study published in the New England Journal of Medicine (NEJM), calls into question a phenomenon... read more